 As the field of cognitive neuroscience continues to advance, the development of rigorous neurophenomenological methods to probe the subjective contents of the mind will be increasingly essential.
 Areas where this approach is highly relevant include the subjective experience of perception, attention, memory, the self, motivation, volition, emotion, spontaneous cognition, mind-wandering, and craving and addiction.
 Examples of recently used methods for probing subjective experience in cognitive neuroscience protocols include experience sampling, the explicitation interview, phenomenological qualitative research, hypnosis, and meditation or contemplative practices.
 This work has yielded new insights into the modalities of subjective experience and their neural underpinnings, but many central questions still remain.

-In this special issue, we seek to collect innovative contributions that further the goals of neurophenomenology.
+In this Research Topic, we seek to collect innovative contributions that further the goals of neurophenomenology.
 Both primary research reports as well as theoretical or methodological papers are encouraged.
 Possible topics include but are not limited to:

 - relating moment-to-moment fluctuations in the subjective experience of attention, emotion, and awareness to dynamic neural activity (i.e., fMRI, MEG, EEG), physiology and/or behavior

 - spontaneous cognition in task-free or low-task-demand situations

 - sleep and dream reports, including lucid dream reports, in relation to the neural correlates of sleep and dreaming

 - characterizing attention in hypnosis and its relation to attention in meditation

 - the neural correlates of meta-awareness of conscious states

 - characterizing different modes of self-experience and their neural correlates